JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 Number of arguments: 5
 ```

 It is also possible to use the same syntax to define a function with an arbitrary number of keyword arguments.
-Functions that accept any number of keyword arguments can be beneficial.
-Consider the following situation: we want to define a function that computes the modulo of the given numbers and then rounds the result.
-To define such a function, we can use the combination of the `mod` and `round` functions.
-However, the `round` function has many keyword arguments, and we want to have an option to use them all.
-In such a case, we can use the following syntax to define the `roundmod` function
+Consider the following situation, where we want to define a function that computes the modulo of a number and then rounds the result.
+To define this function, we can use the combination of the `mod` and `round` functions.
+Since `round` has many keyword arguments, we want to have an option to use them.
+In such a case, we can use the following syntax to define the `roundmod` function.

 ```jldoctest varargs; output = false
 roundmod(x, y; kwargs...) = round(mod(x, y); kwargs...)